apache/comdev-events-site/README.md

 During development, it may be useful to run an incremental build.
 For this to work, execute `hugo server -D` to continuously (re)generate and serve the website on `localhost:1313`.

+Use the hostname `events-site.local` to avoid https redirection by the .htaccess file

 # How-To add an ApacheCon event promotion to your project site

 All PMCs are asked to help promote ApacheCon and other major Apache